PA Highlands Coalition

 The Pennsylvania Highlands Coalition has identified common natural, recreational and cultural themes that define the Highlands region.
 Those include a unique industrial past, a complex network of multi-use trails for recreational use, fertile agricultural lands, outstanding bio-diversity, wooded uplands, and clean drinking water.
 In order to preserve and enhance these qualities, the coalition focuses our efforts on these three areas of work:

 Land conservation – The Pennsylvania Highlands Coalition’s private land trusts, conservation organizations, and public agencies work cooperatively to advance a shared land conservation vision.
-The coalition serves as a think-tank where their ideas about conservation can be discussed and developed collaboratively.
+The coalition serves as a think-tank where ideas about conservation can be discussed and developed collaboratively.
 In addition, the coalition works to secure land conservation funding, including nominating projects through the federal Highlands Conservation Act, which funds the highest priority land conservation projects in the region.

 Regional and local trail planning – The Pennsylvania Highlands features several local and regional trails such as the Appalachian Trail, the Horse-Shoe Trail, Schuylkill River Trail, the Delaware & Lehigh Trail, and numerous, popular trail networks in places like the Hopewell Big Woods and in the many State Parks within the region.
 The Pennsylvania Highlands Trail Network (PHTN) is a 300 mile trail network that will connect several trail systems across the entire Pennsylvania Highlands region.

 Conservation Landscapes – Overlapping four Conservation Landscapes, the Pennsylvania Highlands Coalition collaborates within the Highlands region to advance the goals of these Conservation Landscapes by connecting communities, and trails, and furthering shared regional conservation and recreation goals.